 When punitive action is warranted, some examples may include:

-- 1st offense — warning and recommended behavior change.
+- 1st offense — warning and required behavior change.

-- 2nd offense — permanent ban from all mailing lists.
+- 2nd offense — permanent ban from all HashiCorp Community Forums and mailing lists.

-In severe cases, we reserve the right to ban immediately without warning.
+In severe and highly offensive cases, HashiCorp reserves the right to ban immediately without warning or consideration of behavior change.

 A user subjected to punitive action may appeal the action by emailing firstname.lastname@example.org with the contents of their appeal.
 An appeal will be acknowledged within 48 hours and processed within seven days.